Happy New Year!

 Hair transplant restoration surgery comes into play as a solution to this problem.
 It involves moving water (hair) from one part of the bucket (donor site) to another (area of hair loss).
 This way, the balding area gets replenished with hair, like redistributing water to fill the empty spaces.

 Prescribed medications, on the other hand, play a vital role in managing hair loss.
 They can act like a cork that reduces or stops the water from escaping the bucket, effectively slowing down or even halting the hair loss process.
 These medications have been scientifically proven to be effective in preventing further hair loss and maintaining the hair you still have.

 So, by using medication, we're essentially taking measures to plug the leak in the bucket, preserving the hair we currently have and potentially preventing further hair loss in the future.

-Dr Garsing Wong, born in Mangere, Auckland in 1965, attended Melville High School in Hamilton.
+Dr Garsing Wong, born in Mangere, Auckland in 1965, attended Melville High School in Hamilton - which sadly closed down this year 2023.
 He gained a University Junior Scholarship to attend the School of Medicine at the University of Auckland.
 After completing his undergraduate studies, Dr Wong pursued postgraduate training in the United Kingdom and Switzerland before returning to New Zealand.
 Currently, he resides and works full-time in Auckland.